lillypad/fkks/README.md

 By turning KPot v2.0 against itself with pseudo emulation techniques, I was able to decrypt all of its strings.

-:notebook: Yes there are two string decryption functions though they are redundant. :laughing:
+:notebook: Yes, there are two string decryption functions, they are however redundant. :laughing:

 ```bash
 cd src/kp2dc/